Treaty of Poti: Treaty

-On May 28, the treaty was signed.
-It was just two days after the proclamation of the independence of Georgia on May 26, 1918, and four days after the fruitless German-mediated peace conference between the Ottoman and Transcaucasian governments was closed in Batumi on May 24, 1918.
+On 28 May the treaty was signed.
+It was just two days after the proclamation of the independence of Georgia on 26 May 1918, and four days after the fruitless German-mediated peace conference between the Ottoman and Transcaucasian governments was closed in Batumi on 24 May 1918.
 Encouraged by the German mission led by Friedrich Freiherr Kress von Kressenstein and Friedrich Werner von der Schulenburg, Georgia withdrew from the federation and declared itself a separate republic.
 In a desperate quest for an ally and facing a renewed Turkish offensive, the Georgian ministers immediately hurried to Poti where a German delegation headed by Count von Lossow were waiting aboard S.S.
 Minna Horn.
-A provisional treaty was signed at Poti on May 28.
+A provisional treaty was signed at Poti on 28 May.
 Georgia was to receive recognition and protection from Imperial Germany.
 The convention provided among other things for Germany to have free and unrestricted use of Georgia’s railways and all ship available in Georgian ports, for the occupation of strategic points by German expeditionary forces, the free circulation of German currency in Georgia, the establishment of a joint German-Georgian mining corporation, and the exchange of diplomatic and consular representatives.
 In a secret supplementary letter, von Lossow promised to help in securing Georgia’s international recognition and safeguarding its territorial integrity.

 Aftermath

 The German-Georgian cooperation, however unequal and short-lived, proved to be highly beneficial for the young Georgian republic and contributed to its survival in the turbulent year of 1918.
-On May 11, a new peace conference opened at Batum.
+On 11 May a new peace conference opened at Batumi.
 At this conference the Ottomans extended their demands to include Tiflis as well as Alexandropol and Echmiadzin through which they wanted to build a railroad to connect Kars and Julfa with Baku.
 The Armenian and Georgian members of the Republic’s delegation began to stall.
-Beginning on May 21, the Ottoman army moved ahead once again.
-The conflict led to the Battle of Sardarapat (May 21–29), the Battle of Kara Killisse (1918) (May 24–28), and the Battle of Bash Abaran (May 21–24).
-On June 4, the Democratic Republic of Armenia was forced to sign the Treaty of Batum.
+Beginning on 21 May, the Ottoman army moved ahead once again.
+The conflict led to the Battle of Sardarapat (21–29 May), the Battle of Kara Killisse (1918) (24–28 May) and the Battle of Bash Abaran (21–24 May).
+On 4 June the Democratic Republic of Armenia was forced to sign the Treaty of Batum.

 The German mission left for Constanţa, taking with it a Georgian delegation composed of Chkhenkeli, Zurab Avalishvili, and Niko Nikoladze, who were entrusted by the Government of Georgia with negotiating a final treaty in Berlin.
 However, Georgia decisively refused to ally itself with the Central Powers in the war and protracted negotiations ensued, only to be rendered abortive by the military defeat of Germany in November 1918.